 In December 2000, the Securities and Exchange Commission, or the SEC, adopted a rule concerning the delivery of annual disclosure documents.
-The rule allows us or your broker to send a single set of our annual report and proxy statement to any household at which two or more of our stockholders reside, if we or your broker believe that the stockholders are members of the same family.
+The rule allows us or your broker, bank or other nominee to send a single set of our annual report and proxy statement to any household at which two or more of our stockholders reside, if we or your broker, bank or other nominee believe that the stockholders are members of the same family.
 This practice, referred to as "householding," benefits both you and us.
 It reduces the volume of duplicate information received at your household and helps to reduce our expenses.
 The rule applies to our annual reports, proxy statements and information statements.
-Once you receive notice from your broker or from us that communications to your address will be "householded," the practice will continue until you are otherwise notified or until you revoke your consent to the practice.
+Once you receive notice from your broker, bank or other nominee or from us that communications to your address will be "householded," the practice will continue until you are otherwise notified or until you revoke your consent to the practice.
 Each stockholder will continue to receive a separate proxy card or voting instruction card.